 For those who survive the accident, common injuries may include:

-- Broken bones: The types of bones that are broken are dependent on a series of factors such as the part of the train the passenger was on, whether the passenger was sitting or standing during the accident or if the victim was a small child or elderly person.
-Bones that can be easily fractured during a train collision can be bones in the legs, pelvis, arms, wrist and clavicle.
+- The types of bones that are broken are dependent on a series of factors such as the part of the train the passenger was on, whether the passenger was sitting or standing during the accident, or if the victim was a small child or elderly person.
+Bones that can be easily fractured during a train collision can be bones in the legs, pelvis, arms, wrist, and clavicle.
 The clavicle is one of the most sensitive bones of the body and although it may seem insignificant because of its size it holds an important role.
 If the clavicle is fractured then this can not only be extremely painful but a person can lose mobility of their arm as well.
 At times, the pieces of the collarbone can move far out of place making it very difficult to treat and the victim may need surgery.
 The surgery can leave a person to be in the hospital for months and can lead to a person taking a large amount of time out of work.

-- Spinal cord injury: The spinal cord is separated into four areas.
-These areas include the cervical vertebrae, thoracic vertebrae, lumbar vertebrae and sacral vertebrae.
+- The spinal cord is separated into four areas.
+These areas include the cervical vertebrae, thoracic vertebrae, lumbar vertebrae, and sacral vertebrae.
 The seriousness of a spinal cord injury depends on what section of the spine was harmed.
 Back injuries that take place in the upper area of the spine (cervical vertebrae) can lead a person to be completely paralyzed but if the injury took place in the middle or lower part of the spine (thoracic and lumbar regions) a person will potentially still have mobility and control in parts of their body.
 Victims that are paralyzed may have to completely change their lives.
 Equipment such as wheelchairs, voice-activated computers or equipment for driving a car may be necessary to function.

-- Fractured ribs: Many do not know the important responsibility that the rib cage has in the body.
+- Many do not know the important responsibility that the rib cage has in the body.
 The rib cage protects the entire respiratory system and the heart.
-If even one of the ribs are broken this can put those primary organs at risk.
+If even one of the ribs is broken this can put those primary organs at risk.
 Orthopedic surgeon Jesse Shaw explains why the pain of fractured ribs makes it dangerous.
-"Fractured ribs, which may have only a hairline crack (but can still be painful) are less dangerous than a rib bone that has a total break.
-The jagged edge of bone on a broken rib can tear and injure internal organs, and the risk is increased if you have more than one broken rib", stated Shaw.
-Shaw also shared that that physical symptom such as headaches, shortness of breath and anxiety are signals that you have a broken rib.
+“Fractured ribs, which may have only a hairline crack (but can still be painful) are less dangerous than a rib bone that has a total break.
+The jagged edge of bone on a broken rib can tear and injure internal organs, and the risk is increased if you have more than one broken rib“, stated Shaw.
+Shaw also shared that physical symptoms such as headaches, shortness of breath, and anxiety are signals that you have a broken rib.
 Since the lungs are not protected they can be potentially infected and can lead a person to have pneumonia.

-- Internal bleeding: Internal bleeding is one the most dangerous ailments that a person can experience.
+- Internal bleeding is one of the most dangerous ailments that a person can experience.
 Internal bleeding is hard to detect especially if the injury was not physically obvious.
 Internal bleeding means that the circulatory system has been compromised and the blood is leaking out of the vessel or organ.
-Symptoms of internal bleeding can be a stiff neck, shortness of breath, blood in the stool or blood in the urine.
+Symptoms of internal bleeding can be a stiff neck, shortness of breath, blood in the stool, or blood in the urine.
 One of the most common places where internal bleeding happens is in the abdomen.
 If internal bleeding is taking place in the abdomen, exploratory laparotomy surgery may be an option for a crash victim.
 The operation involves a surgeon sealing any vessels that are leaking blood.

 Causes of California Train Wrecks